fedefloris/Malloc/README.md

 | 64(2^**6**)  | 192 | 128 | 000000001**1**000000 | 000000001**0**000000 |
 | 32(2^**5**)  | 224 | 192 | 0000000011**1**00000 | 0000000011**0**00000 |

-#### Malloc and free example
+#### Malloc and free examples

-Let's start with a free memory of 128 bytes.
+Let's start with an empty memory of 128 bytes.
 ```
             ________________________
  Legend:   |______|+++++++++++++++++|